 Places to purchase:

-Dianne has been nice enough to offer up a signed copy of Night Reigns to 1 lucky person.
-So make sure to leave a comment and fill out the Rafflecopter form.
+Maggie has been kind enough to offer up a copy of Mistress By Marriage to one lucky commenter, open to international shipping.
+So make sure to leave Maggie a comment and fill out the Rafflecopter form.